 The Library is here to support your teaching.

-We offer assignment and instructional design services, assistance for finding and supplementing Open Educational Resources, and software and technology services to support your teaching.
+We offer assignment and instructional design services, assistance for finding or supplementing Open Educational Resources, and software and technology services to support your teaching.
 Let’s work together to scaffold a research assignment, integrate 3D printing into your teaching, or have your students create and share a digital project.

 We can visit your class — in person or online.